Preparing for the Festive Season as a Spoonie

 Do any prep as soon as possible but equally don’t rush to do it early or that could be counterproductive and trigger a flare-up itself.
 A slow steady pace is all that is needed and grab every opportunity to enjoy the whole build-up.
 Watch festive movies with the family.
 If you have children you could enjoy doing little craft activities with them, equally with elderly relatives.
 Create plenty of memories in advance of the big day(s) in case you do get ill on the day itself then you will not have completely missed out.

 I wish you all a happy run-up to the festive season, don’t allow yourself to become stressed and enjoy all the little moments as they happen.
-My heart is with those who have been severely financially impacted by Covid, or even worse their family numbers have been reduced by it.
-2020 was the year the majority of us never saw coming and may never forget.
+My heart is with those who have been severely financially impacted.
 However impossible it may feel, you can find joy in the festive season and your loved ones would want you to.
 Love, joy, gratitude and optimism are all free and equally priceless.

 Until next time,